vsoltan/WordFreak/README.md

     3) through an environmental variable called WORD_FREAK
         $ WORD_FREAK=a.txt ./wordfreak

-After handling the user input, we read the specified files in blocks of
+Upon handling the user input, we read the specified files in blocks of
     16384 (2^14) characters.
 After a block of characters is read onto a buffer, it is parsed so that continuous sections of alphanumeric characters, separated by whitespace characters are considered to be a word.
 We do not